tallamjr/big-bear-demo/README.md

 ```

+#### What This Query Demonstrates

+- **Predicate Pushdown & Column Projection:** The filters on
+  **tpepPickupDateTime**, **startLat**, **startLon**, and **puLocationId** are
+  pushed down to the data source.
+This means Polars only loads the row groups that
+  could possibly match these conditions—vital when dealing with billions of rows.

+- **Lazy Evaluation & Streaming:** By using `pl.scan_parquet(...,
+streaming=True)` and deferring execution until the final `.collect()`, the query
+  planner optimises the entire operation, ensuring minimal memory usage even on a
+  laptop with 32 GB of RAM.

+- **Complex Aggregation & Derived Metrics:** The query computes additional
+  columns (trip duration, average speed) and applies further filtering on these
+  derived values.
+Then, grouping by date and payment type demonstrates the power
+  of Polars’ parallel aggregations over massive datasets.

-I encourage the reader to checkout the large query in detail, but the main thing
+I encourage the reader to go over and play with it by removing filters but for
-is to inspect to two different query plan graphs, the first being an
+now the main thing is to inspect to two different query plan graphs, the first
-**un-optimised query plan** and then followed by the **optimised query plan**
+being an **un-optimised query plan** and then followed by the **optimised query
-version -- do you spot a difference?
+plan** version -- do you spot a difference?

 **1. Un-optimised**